-U.S. weekly jobless claims rise slightly; layoffs still low
+U.S. services sector activity hits three-year low; labor market solid

-WASHINGTON (Reuters) - The number of Americans filing applications for unemployment benefits rose marginally last week, suggesting the labor market remains strong even as employers are becoming more cautious about hiring workers.
+September’s drop in services industry activity reflected declines in measures of production and new orders, which fell to a three-year low.
+A gauge of services industry employment fell to 50.4 last month, the lowest level since February 2014, from 53.1 in August.

-Labor market strength was reinforced by other data on Thursday showing a sharp drop in layoffs announced by U.S.-based employers in September.
-The lowest unemployment rate in nearly 50 years is supporting consumer spending, keeping the economy on a moderate growth path despite a slump in manufacturing.
+U.S. stocks fell sharply and U.S. Treasury yields tumbled after the ISM services data.
+The dollar hit a four-week low against the yen and one-week trough against the euro.

-Initial claims for state unemployment benefits increased 4,000 to a seasonally adjusted 219,000 for the week ended Sept.
-28, the Labor Department said.
+In a separate report on Thursday, the Labor Department said initial claims for state unemployment benefits increased 4,000 to a seasonally adjusted 219,000 for the week ended Sept.
+28.

 Economists polled by Reuters had forecast claims would increase to 215,000 in the latest week.
 The Labor Department said no states were estimated last week.
 Claims have now increased for three straight weeks.